Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 6. `cd` into the tech-department directory that was just created
 7. explore a little using `git branch` and `git log`
 8. type in `git branch -a`.
 This shows the remote branches
-9. try to checkout the branch called `project/git-basic-excercises` on your local computer.
+9. try to checkout the branch called `project/git-basic-exercises` on your local computer.
 You can do it, you'll need to figure out how
 10. type in `git remote -v`

-## Going foward
+## Going forward

 We just covered the basics here.
 Please make sure you understand this stuff.
 It's super important.
 Git might seem like a weird theoretical thing to a lot of you.
 It might seem completely unrelated to the actual job of writing code.
 But it's not.
 Git makes teamwork on dev teams possible.
 Without it we'd spend more time shouting at each other than writing useful code.
 So learn it.
 Be comfortable with it.
 When we start working in teams later on all will be made clear.